Search Redlands

 What you'll learn

-Graduates pursue careers in
+Graduates pursue careers as

 As an actor or performer, you will utilize acting skills to portray diverse characters on stage or screen, engaging audiences through emotional and physical expression.